 Once you’ve done this, you should be okay and ready to go.
-However, If you want to configure your marketing analytics at once, you can go ahead to add the configuration in the fields below:
+However, If you want to configure your marketing analytics at once, you can go do so as well.

 You can leave the settings the way they are, you don’t have to bother yourself.
 But if you want a customized setting you can go ahead and change the values in the fields with any name you desire following the example above.